loomio/loomio_help/content/dev_manual/setup_dev_environment.md

 Rails run the Loomio server, gulp builds the javascript client, and automatically rebuilds it when you make changes

 ```
-rails s
+USE_VUE=1 rails s
 ```

 And in a new terminal instance
 ```
-cd client; gulp dev
+cd vue
+npm run serve
 ```

-You can view Loomio in your browser by visiting http://localhost:3000, however, you will not be able to move past the initial authentication without navigating through the /dev/ route.
-To view Loomio's features and changes to your source code, visit any of the dev routes listed at http://localhost:3000/dev/ (be sure to include the trailing slash).
-A good place to start might be http://localhost:3000/dev/setup_group.
+You can view Loomio in your browser by visiting http://localhost:8080.

+To view Loomio's features and changes to your source code, visit any of the dev routes listed at http://localhost:8080/dev/ (be sure to include the trailing slash).
+A good place to is http://localhost:8080/dev/setup_group.

 ## Other things to know
 Rails stuff